satuomainen/howdoesone-springboot3-java17/database/dbseed/README.md

 # Database seed data

-Files in this directory matching `*.sql`, `*.sql.gz`, or `*.sh` are run when the DB container starts for the first time.
-Such files can be used to create the initial database content.
+The content in this directory is used to create initial database content for development and testing use.

 ## Warnings